Thanduriel/wimp_s/readme.txt

 rocket launchers
 One type of weapon fires homing and accelerating missiles.
-The target is always the last ship that was focused in the center of the screen.
+The target is always the locked ship, marked by a red indicator.
 When something is in the focus the two arrows go outwards.

-If you are having trouble or just want to mess around press F5 to generate weapons out of thin air!
+With cheats enabled in the config you can use F5 and F6 to generate some random weapons and shields!